 Copy all src files to ‘dist’

 We will keep our source (‘scr’) code separate from our distribution code so we don’t pollute our development environment.
-When executing the application we’ll set the index.html file of the ‘dist’ folder as the startup.
-This approach might seem to introduce challenges because when debugging you’ll need the ability to read the compressed and minified versions of JavaScript and CSS.
+When executing the application, we’ll set the index.html file of the ‘dist’ folder as the startup.
+This approach might seem to introduce challenges because when debugging we’ll need the ability to read the compressed and minified versions of JavaScript and CSS.
 Gulp will give us that ability.

 Now that we’ve cleaned out the ‘dist’ folder, in preparation for new files, let’s go ahead and copy all our source code to ‘dist’.
 Once we’ve copied the source code we can begin running tasks to optimize our code.

 The newer module can be used by any task to ensure only the changed file is streamed to the task.
-This increases performance especially during development when only a single files is changed.
+This increases performance, especially during development when only a single file is changed.

 From the command-line install